OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 - Variables
 - Tentacles

-ODCM will most likely have the ability to host a version of the Community Step Template library, to share Step Templates between Spaces.
-We may also introduce a similar concept for Octopus Deploy server extensions, so they can be shared.
+With the exception of Tentacles, we think all of these will be shared from ODCM.
+We expect it will have the ability to host a version of the Community Step Template library, something similar for hosting Server Extensions and provide variable sets that the Spaces can access.
+ODCM won't have knowledge of Environments, Targets, Tenants or many of the other scoping concepts in Octopus Deploy itself, so there  may only be support for Unscoped variables.

-Sharing of Variable Sets is a little more complicated, because they could contain sensitive information, like in Malcolm's scenario.
-You will be able to specify which Variable Sets are shared and with which Spaces.

 A Tentacle can already be used by more than one Octopus server, so this still applies and it can be used by more than one Space.

 ### Multiple Octopus Deploy versions
-Let's now consider what happens when another team starts up and Barry gets a request for a new Space.
+Let's now consider what happens when another team starts up and Barry Infrastructure gets a request for a new Space.
 He looks across the current machines and sees that one has capacity to host another Space.
-It happens to be the machine that's hosting Lisa's Space.
+It happens to be the machine that's hosting Lisa Lead's Space.
 So whilst the machine has capacity, the Octopus version being used by Lisa's Space must not change.

 The current Octopus Deploy MSI installer creates a problem here because it only allows a single version to be installed on a machine, by virtue of "*C:\Program Files*".
 You can use Octopus Server Manager to configure multiple instances on a single machine, but they are all sharing the same binaries and are therefore the same version.

 You can work around this today but it takes some effort.
 We want to make it easy.
-Our current idea is that we'll include an agent on the machines hosting Spaces and automate the deployment of Octopus server itself.
+Our current idea is that we'll include an agent on the machines hosting Spaces and automate the deployment of Octopus  itself.

-Once there are multiple Spaces, and even versions, of Octopus Deploy server running on a machine, maintaining isolation will be important.
-We haven’t settled on exactly how we'll ensure this, but expect there will be some changes required to the way Server Side scripts operate.
+Each Space will be an isolated copy of Octopus, and maintaining that isolation will be important.
+This is easier on some levels than on others.
+For example, isolation of versions based on binaries is fairly straightforward.
+Isolation across shared resources like CPU, RAM and disk is more problemmatic.
+We're investigating options at the moment and we'll share more once that's done.

-### Octopus Deploy Server monitoring and reporting
+### Octopus Deploy monitoring and reporting
-If you're Barry and you are managing a single installation of Octopus, getting consolidated information across projects/teams is relatively easy.
-Once you have lots of installations, it's not easy.

-ODCM is well positioned to help with this.
-It will be in communication with the Spaces, so it can request information and statistics that can be collated centrally.
-A dashboard and some reports will provide access to this information.
+ODCM will monitor the Spaces under its control, much like Octopus monitors Tentacles.
+It will collect information from each of the Spaces and aggregate it.
+Administrators like Barry Infrastructure can then view the information via ODCM's dashboard and reporting features.

-We don't expect that all of the dashboard and reports will make it into the initial release.
+We don't expect that all of the dashboard functionality and reports will make it into the initial release.
 We will focus on a minimal set and build on this over subsequent releases.
 The initial release may contain something like:

 - a dashboard showing Spaces, with their server version and current status (online/offline)
 - a report showing project count and target count per Space